 Beekeeping is a fascinating and rewarding hobby and nothing gives greater pleasure than eating your own honey.
 A new world awaits you in the study of the bees themselves, the workings of the hive and the bees role in the environment. (see article: So you would like to keep bees.)

 THERE’S THOUSANDS OF BEES IN MY GARDEN!

 What can I do?

-The majority of photographs on this site have been taken by members of our association.
+Most of the photographs on this site have been taken by members of our association.

 Most of the articles were written by Penny Perry